semiprime/pygenda/docs/quickstart-postmarketOS.md

 * The menubar is even more broken in fullscreen mode, or when app is maximised and the titlebar is hidden.
 * The todo bullet in Week/Year view takes up too much vertical space.
 (Workaround: install the Symbola font and put the following in the User CSS file: `.todo > .marker { font-family:'Symbola'; }` )
 * Sometimes the UI stops responding to taps (I'm not sure when this occurs).
+* New entry dialog is too big for the screen (on tested device).
+* Date & time entry widgets have poor appearance and behaviour.
 * There's no portrait mode.

 Install dependencies